awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-appstream-fleet.md

 # AWS::AppStream::Fleet<a name="aws-resource-appstream-fleet"></a>

 The `AWS::AppStream::Fleet` resource creates a fleet for Amazon AppStream 2\.0\.
-A fleet consists of streaming instances that run a specified image\.
+A fleet consists of streaming instances that run a specified image when using Always\-On or On\-Demand\.

 ## Syntax<a name="aws-resource-appstream-fleet-syntax"></a>